-Social media gives us the impression---the illusion---that we are connected even if it’s only interacting with somebody’s words.
-Clicking “like” is the abbreviated form of saying, “I hear you and I agree”.
+Social media gives us the impression — the illusion — that we are connected even if it’s only interacting with somebody’s words.
+Clicking “like” is the abbreviated form of saying, “I hear you and I agree.”
 Comments serve as conversation as if we had really interacted with that person in real time.
-Without this connection through devices that keep us informed to the minute we may feel anxious that we will be alone and left out.
+Without this connection through devices, we may feel anxious that we will be alone and left out.
 But I believe that most of us really know in our heart of hearts that our constant focus on this kind of communication deprives us of having real human interaction.
 Even more importantly, this kind of communication may keep us from having meaningful communion with ourselves.

 Unlike being alone, loneliness often implies that you are looking for someone or something that you feel you need in order to feel secure and happy.
 For some, loneliness may be a chronic condition where your own company is never enough; where spending time with yourself may produce anxiety and sometimes worse symptoms such as panic attacks and depression.
 For many, the perceived solution to keep this fear away is to make sure that you are always in the company of another.

-Although alone and lonely are often thought of as being one in the same, alone doesn’t equal loneliness.
-Learning to be alone may be initially scary but once mastered serves as the cornerstone for your development and growth as a human being.
-There’s so much to be gained from learning to rely, and more importantly, to trust your own inner voice as the best source for your own guidance.
+Although aloneness and loneliness are often thought of as one and the same, they're not equal.
+Learning to be alone may be initially scary, but once mastered, serves as the cornerstone for your development and growth as a human being.
+There’s so much to be gained from learning to rely upon — and more importantly, to trust — your own inner voice as the best source for your own guidance.

 Take heart and example from the Great Masters.
 They embarked on solitary journeys to probe the depths of their being and to find answers in revelatory, transformative experiences.
 Spiritually, being alone may bring you closer to your inner being, allowing you to more readily access the creative and intuitive aspects of yourself.

 Give yourself the gift of your own time and energy—there’s nothing more worth it.